mdeket/cheap-flights/README.md

 ### Jenkinsfile & Jenkins
 Jenkins has been set up on a clean AWS EC2 instance with IAM role that has access to ECR.
 A pipeline project on Jenkins is used for this project.
 Jenkins has a webhook on GitHub push events, so every time a change is pushed to GitHub, Jenkins will pull _master_ branch, build database and api containers and push them to ECR.
-Using provided credentials you can login to jenkins and see the whole setup.
-Url: http://jenkins.htec.qubit.rs

 ### Terraform
 However, not 100% finished, only networking is ready, there are still ECS tasks, services and roles missing.